Abhisheknakka/BigDataPipeline/README.md

 1. Learn how to use Databricks environment
     1. Create cluster
-    2. Switch on DBFS (Databricks file system)
+    2. Switch on DBFS (Databricks file system) - Login to databricks > Admin Settings > Search of DBFS > switch on and refresh
     3. Upload required CSV, Parquet files
     4. Create Delta Table
 2. Understanding Low level Design (LLD) of working good codebase in Data engineering